 Go to website

-Magdalena Spendel – graduated with a master’s degree in economics at the University of Wrocław.
+Magdalena Spendel – graduated with a Master’s degree in economics at the University of Wrocław.
 During her studies she was interested in economic transformations, economic crisis of the euro area and in economic theories, especially in the Austrian School of thought.
 As she supports spreading economic freedom, she was very interested in the special case of the transformation of Estonia, since the reforms undertaken there were among the most radical in all the former Soviet Union countries.
 On this subject she wrote her master’s thesis and then book „How to become and European Tiger”.
-She works for the Freedom and Entrepreneurship Foundation and helps with many projects – among others she is a director of Polish-American Leadership Academy.
-In her spare time, she enjoys having a break in the bosom of nature.
+She works for the Freedom and Entrepreneurship Foundation and helps with many projects – among others she is the director of Polish-American Leadership Academy.
+In her spare time, Magdalena enjoys having a break in the bosom of nature.
 She loves animals, horseback riding, and is a riding instructor herself.
 She also greatly enjoys mountain biking, especially in its most extreme forms – enduro and downhill.

-Glenn Cripe – Executive Director of Language of Liberty Institute. ince 2005, Glenn has brought LLI’s Liberty Camps and Seminars to over 3000 students in 29 countries, expanding his network of freedom fighters around the world.
+Glenn Cripe – Executive Director of Language of Liberty Institute.
+Since 2005, Glenn has brought LLI’s Liberty Camps and Seminars to over 3000 students in 29 countries, expanding his network of freedom fighters around the world.
 When not hosting Liberty Camps, Glenn recruits and develops new local partners, teachers, and donors for the Institute.
 He also enjoys playing classical piano, attending jazz, opera, and folk events, and hiking in the Arizona mountains and desert.

 Before co-founding the Institute, Glenn pursued a career in IT development, consulting, and training.
 He takes special pride in having helped organize the project to translate and publish the works of Ayn Rand into Russian in 1993 — the first time her works could be read in her native language.